dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/KiCad_folders/2d_digital_board/README.md

 ## Features
 - **Transducer Control**: Manages the transducers for both the NS and EW axes.
 - **Multiplexing**: Uses multiplexers to route the signals to and from the appropriate transducers.
-- **Wind Speed Calculation**: Processes the received signals to determine the wind speed and direction in 2D.

 ## Key Components
 - **74HC139 Decoder**: Controls the transducer selection for NS and EW.